TeskaLabs/splang-docs/expression/string.md

 Type: _Mapping_

-Splits a string into a list based on the separator.
+Splits a string into a list of strings.

 ### Synopsis

 {% highlight yaml %}
 !SPLIT
-value: <...>
+value: <string>
-separator: <...>
+delimiter: <string>
+maxsplit: <number>
 {% endhighlight %}

+The argument `value` string will be split using a `delimiter` argument.
+An optional `maxsplit` arguments specifies how many splits to do.

 ### Example